 A synovial cyst is a fluid-filled sac that develops as a result of degeneration in the facet joint of the spine.
 The fluid-filled sac creates pressure inside the spinal canal that compresses the nerves and causes pain.
 The best treatment for synovial cysts is generally non-surgical care, including over-the-counter pain medications, activity modification, and injections.
-The pain management specialists at Neurosurgery One offer these treatments.
+The Denver back pain specialists at Neurosurgery One offer these treatments.

 FAQs About Synovial Cysts

 Continue reading below to learn more about synovial cyst or click on one of these links to go directly to the information you are interested in.

 Synovial cysts are rare, non-cancerous, and most often develop as a result of wear and tear, or arthritic degeneration, of the facet joint over time.
 Therefore, they are rarely seen in patients younger than 45, and are most common in those 65 or older.
 Synovial cysts are rarely dangerous.